shira1008/Store-Project/README.md

     price.js - filter by price using input event

 ## product.html
-### product.html
+### product.js
--display 1 product(depend on the id) on different page - using fetch req
+-display 1 product (depend on the id) on different page - using fetch req

 ## cart - in all pages
 -toggleCart.js - open and close the cart